Monthly Tech-Tip from Tony Hansen SignUp

 Its silicate layers lie on top of one another and are bound only by weak forces (residual van der Waals forces).
 This gives it its characteristic greasy or soapy feeling – hence the name "soapstone”.
 In its pure form, talc is colorless or appears white, and often it has a mother-of-pearl sheen.
 This sheen often appears at the surface of talc-containing slurries as they are being mixed.
 Talcs containing impurities like carbon or iron can also appear light grey, green, yellow or pink in the raw powdered state.

-Some textbooks claim that talc is used as a low fire body addition to encourage conversion of excess free quartz to cristobalite to increase body expansion which reduces crazing.
+Some textbooks claim that talc is used as a low-fire body addition to encourage conversion of excess free quartz to cristobalite to increase body expansion which reduces crazing.
 Ron Roy has argued that his testing indicates that cristobalite does not form at cone 04 or below.
 Thus, while the exact mechanism by which talc increases body expansion may not be completely evident, clearly glazes fit talc bodies and craze on non-talc ones.
 And certain talcs fit glazes better than others.

 Amazingly, talc is also used to produce low-expansion ceramics, for example, thermal shock-resistant stoneware bodies.
 In these, it acts as a low flux that reduces body expansion by converting available quartz mineral, mainly in kaolin, to silicates of magnesia.
 Cordierite bodies used in kiln furniture and flameware (and a host of other applications e.g. catalytic converters) employ a high percentage of talc and extend this concept so that all free quartz is used up.
-Such bodies tend to have a narrow firing range because all the silica needs react before the body distorts.
+Such bodies tend to have a narrow firing range because all the silica needs to react before the body distorts.

 Thus talc is truly a curious material in bodies.
 By itself, it is a refractory powder, yet in amounts of only 1-3% in stoneware or porcelain bodies it can drastically improve vitrification!
 Yet adding these same low percentages to some zero-porosity highly vitreous bodies does cause them to warp, blister or over-fire.
 And some cone 06-04 ceramic slips containing up to 60% talc can be fired to cone 6 without melting or even deforming (50:50 mixes can even go to cone 10).
 This is obviously a material that needs to be thoroughly tested for each application.